Mustafa Afridi

 Mustafa Afridi is a screenwriter and occasional actor from Pakistan, known for his television plays in Urdu television industry such as Aseerzadi (2013–2014), Sang-e-Mar Mar (2016–2017) and Ehd-e-Wafa (2019–2020).
-He is the recipient of two Hum Awards and two Lux Style Awards for Best Television Writer.
+He is the recipient of a Hum Award and two Lux Style Awards for Best Television Writer.

 Early life and education

 Afridi joined the industry as writer after getting education from National Academy of Performing Arts.

 Career

 His first project as a writer was an episode named Mukti in PTV's Partition Stories.
 He aspired to become an actor but his teachers found him more suited for writing.

 He also played the role of Azhar in Hum TV's pre-partition period play Aangan, for which he wrote the screenplay as well.